tuupola/slim-docker/README.md

 # Traefik + Slim + Apache + MariaDB as Docker Stack

 Three instances of PHP 8.1 as an Apache module in swarm load balanced by Traefik.
 Single MariaDB instance also in the swarm.
+Traefik will force https and uses a self generated cert.
 This requires you to install Composer dependencies locally in the host machine.

 If first time testing you need to checkout the repo, change branch and build the `slim-docker-apache` image.
 If you have already tested the `apache-php` branch the image has already been built for you.